“Our wounds are often the openings into the best and most beautiful parts of us.” – David Richo

 Ways I Offer Support: Therapy, Supervision, & Consulting

 My work is grounded in connection, compassion, and curiosity.
-I support adults, clinicians, and organizations in understanding how developmental trauma, attachment patterns, and chronic stress shape emotional life, relationships, and systems.
+I support adults, couples, families, clinicians, and organizations in understanding how developmental trauma, attachment patterns, and chronic stress shape emotional life, relationships, and systems.

-Whether you’re seeking individual therapy for adults in New York and Florida, clinical supervision, or organizational consulting, this work focuses on bringing awareness to patterns that may limit connection, vitality, or ease — and supporting movement toward greater integration, clarity, and authentic engagement.
+Whether you’re seeking individual therapy, couples or family therapy for adults, clinical supervision, or organizational consulting, this work focuses on bringing awareness to patterns that may limit connection, vitality, or ease — and supporting movement toward greater integration, clarity, and authentic engagement.

 Individual Therapy - Relational & Trauma-Informed (NARM)